 The cost of the two projects amounted to 15,000 shekels, a sum which was paid for by the donations received and thus incurring no cost for the Latin Patriarchate of Jerusalem, which maintains and administers the place.

 The Beit Afram Elderly Home was established in 2005 by the Latin Patriarchate.
 Its mission is to offer a healthy environment for the elderly through its assistance of health care.
 Administered by the Patriarchate, the Home is overseen by the Community Filhos de Maria since 2011.
-In mid-August 2020, the Home will be handed over to the Institute Servants of the Lord and the Virgin of Matarà, feminine branch of the Institute of the Incarnated Word.
+In mid-August 2020, the Home will be handed over to the Institute Servants of the Lord and the Virgin of Matarà, female branch of the Religious Family of the Incarnate Word.